wenzhaojia2000/slowed-down-sudoku-bruteforcer/README.md

 ## Testing

-Tests are performed inside the browser using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/) as an assertion library.
+Tests are stored in the `tests/` directory and are performed inside the browser using [Mocha](https://mochajs.org/) as the test framework with [Chai](https://www.chaijs.com/) as an assertion library.

-Tests are stored in the `tests/` directory.

 To test, simply open `tests/index.html` in your browser.